-To celebrate the launch of The Voyageurs Collection ,a portfolio of original itineraries created by the award-winning tailor-made travel companies Voyageurs du Monde and Original Travel, we have picked one of their most iconic luxury experiences – a trip down the Nile aboard the Steam Ship Sudan.
+To celebrate the launch of the new Original Travel website, a portfolio of original tailor-made itineraries, we have picked one of their most iconic luxury experiences – a trip down the Nile aboard the Steam Ship Sudan.

 In 1933 Agatha Christie took a trip onboard the Steam Ship Sudan while travelling through Egypt with her archaeologist husband.
 So taken was she by her experience on the vessel, built in 1885, that it inspired her to pen the iconic suspense novel: Death on the Nile.
 Consequently, some scenes from the 1978 film adaptation of the book, were filmed aboard this very ship.
 She may have become a – literal – vehicle for a whodunnit saga, but this steamer has many more tales to tell.